 Considering that the peppercorns that fill the grinder on your table are seeds, it would seem like you could plop a peppercorn directly from the container into the soil and grow your own spicy plant and seeds.

-Black pepper trees are relatively easy to grow and can produce fruit that you can turn into peppercorns.
-Whether you hope to grow a black pepper tree for its shapely leaves or spicy fruit, this bright green vine is a fast grower and beautiful addition to any windowsill garden, patio pot or outdoor landscape.
+Black pepper vines are relatively easy to grow and can produce fruit that you can turn into peppercorns.
+Whether you hope to grow a black pepper vine for its shapely leaves or spicy fruit, this bright green vine is a fast grower and beautiful addition to any windowsill garden, patio pot or outdoor landscape.

 Light for Growing a Black Pepper Plant

 The black pepper plant likes to climb toward the light.
 It grows best when it can climb up tree trunks, balcony railings and any other structure with overhangs and natural canopies that can protect it from direct sunlight.